|

 Chocolate Whipped Cream

 Chocolate Whipped Cream is smooth, thick, and packed with chocolate flavor.
 It tends to be a bit more stable than plain whipped cream which makes it a great choice for using as a frosting.
 Try using it to top sheet cakes or pipe over cupcakes.
-Also try it on your coffee or swirled onto pancakes or waffles!
+Also try it on ice cream, coffee, or swirled onto pancakes or waffles!

 A bowl of chocolate whipped cream with a whisk and the words, "Chocolate Whipped Cream Recipe."